mrnkim/Who-Talked-About-Us/README.md

 ## 🚘 How to Use

-1. Either create a new index or provide an index id of the existing index that you already created/uploaded videos _directly through this app_ before.
-You can look up the index ids by [listing indexes](https://docs.twelvelabs.io/v1.2/reference/list-indexes).
+1. Please create a new index or enter the index ID of a video you uploaded through _this app_. (❗️Only videos indexed _via this app_ are supported)

-   - This app _only_ supports the videos uploaded/indexed directly through this app

 2. Once you are inside an index, Begin by uploading videos in bulk to the app using either YouTube [playlist ID](https://www.sociablekit.com/find-youtube-playlist-id/#:~:text=Go%20to%20your%20target%20YouTube,playlist%20ID%20is%20PLFs4vir_WsTwEd%2DnJgVJCZPNL3HALHHpF), [channel ID](https://mixedanalytics.com/blog/find-a-youtube-channel-id/), or JSON file.